oeg-upm/wot-hive/README.md

 **Checkout our [wiki for more documentation](https://github.com/oeg-upm/wot-hive/wiki)**

-**Temporally the functionality that introduces the registration information in the Things has been disable (version 0.2.0).
+**Temporally the functionality that introduces the registration information in the Things has been disable (version 0.2.0 and above).
 Also, at the light of a new update in the [Thing Descriptions the semantic validation lacks of a proper shacl shape file](https://github.com/w3c/wot-thing-description/issues/1345) and therefore it is strongly recomended to disable this kind of validation.**

 ##  Docker quick start
 Copy this receipt in a *docker-compose.yml* file